Zer0-Official/Simpl-Py-Old/README.md

 # Simpl-Py
-Simpl-Py is a programming language that is made in Python 3.
-It was created to make a more simple version of Python, but it has evolved into a much more independent language.
+Simpl-Py is a Python3 coded programming language.
+It was made to replicate Python while making it simpler, friendlier, and in an easier format.
+Overtime, it has grown to be a more independent and professional language.

+# Included:
+* Simpl-Py file
+* Library Reference
+* Simpl-Py Website Link
+* Simpl-Py python file
+* Report bug link
+* Contact link
+* Change log
+* README
+* Any other neccesary files